 A rent crisis can be a sign of a bigger problem

 By taking a look at the bigger picture when faced with a one-off, emergency expense, people can avoid years of financial struggle.

 For Mandy, her struggle to pay the rent was a sign that she and her partner needed more help than they were prepared to admit to get by.
 They had been considering applying for Supplemental Nutrition Assistance Program (commonly referred to as SNAP), but their financial crisis caused them to seek immediate help.

 “We felt terrible,” Mandy says.
 “We wanted so badly to be self-sufficient, but we just couldn’t make it work.”

-There are a number of free resources available to you if you ever find yourself in a situation like Mandy’s and many programmes continue to provide help after the crisis has passed.
+There are a number of resources available to you if you ever find yourself in a situation like Mandy’s and many programmes continue to provide help after the crisis has passed.

 Follow the following advice if you need help with paying your rent: